-Updates the device software if a suitable device software image is saved on the external memory.
-The prerequisite is that a table row is selected for which the File location column displays the value usb.
+Updates the device software if a suitable device software image is saved on the selected external memory.
+The prerequisite is that a table row is selected for which the File location column displays the value sd-card or usb.

-- To remain logged in to the device management during the software update, move the mouse pointer occasionally.
+- Verify that the relevant external memory is selected from the Selected external memory drop-down list.
+See the Basic Settings > Load/Save dialog, External memory frame. - To remain logged in to the device management during the software update, move the mouse pointer occasionally.
 As an alternative, before you start the software update, specify a sufficiently high value in the Device Security > Management Access > Web dialog, Web interface session timeout [min] field. - The device transfers the previously used device software to the backup memory. - The device transfers the selected file to the flash memory, replacing the previously used device software.
 During the next startup, the device boots with the device software that you have transferred.